Those who can, do (but don’t forget teach too!)

 And finally, never forget that you work in education.
 If you are doing something new, innovative, different, or just plain interesting it is your duty to teach others about it!

 Are you interested in delivering a session at an AUA conference?
-We are currently running a call for session proposals for our Autumn Conference 2021.
+We are currently running a call for session proposals for our Annual Conference 2022.
 Find out more and submit a proposal here.